 Canada is one of the newer players amongst the fintech unicorns across the globe.
 The Canadian fintech industry like most globally has been on a huge expansionary bull run with hundreds of new startups supported by record levels of investment.
 In the last one year Canada has seen a huge jump in the investments in fintech unicorns.
 Some of these have had their expansion plans slowed temporarily by the COVID-19 pandemic, while for others the quarantines and push to digital has provided an unprecedented tailwind

-Canada’s successful fintech unicorns reside in Toronto, Montreal and Vancouver, mostly due to a large talent pool and government support to the progressive startup attitudes.
+Canada’s successful fintech companies that turned into unicorns reside in Toronto, Montreal and Vancouver, mostly due to a large talent pool and government support to the progressive startup attitudes.

-Here is a full list of the Fintech Unicorns in Canada for 2021:
+Here is a full list of the Fintech Companies that Became Unicorns in Canada – 2023:

 1. Dapper Labs